 an immersion in water to a depth of 200 m for a minimum of one hour.

-Authority Controls on Nuclear Waste Transports
+Official Supervision of Nuclear Waste Transports

 The transportation of spent nuclear fuel is strictly regulated by national and international regulations and agreements.
 The International Atomic Energy Agency IAEA published the first transportation guidelines as early as 1961.